Mental Health Concerns

 |Hypothyroidism||Depression, paranoid symptoms, and cognitive disturbances may be present.|

 |Polycystic ovarian syndrome||Depression and generalized anxiety symptoms may be present.|

 |Hyperprolactinemia||Depression, hostility, and anxiety are common.|

 |Cushing’s syndrome||Major depression may affect ~50% of patients.
 Antidepressants are often ineffective, while inhibitors of steroid production are generally effective.
 Anxiety is frequently present.
 At times, mania may alternate with depression.|

 |Addison’s disease||Depression (characterized by apathy, social withdrawal, and irritability) is often present and generally responsive to steroid replacement.|

 *Adapted from Sonino et al. (2015)

 - Seek help!
-Please reach out to your physician in case of hopelessness, irritability, anxiety, or demoralisation.
+Please reach out to your physician in case of hopelessness, irritability, anxiety, or demoralization.

 - Treating the underlying disease: Achievement of adequate control of the endocrine disorder will result in remission of the psychiatric manifestations.

-- In a case of residual symptoms after hormonal disorder treatment, an appropriate combination of counselling and medical management (drugs/pharmaceuticals) is required for the remission of mental symptoms.
+- In a case of residual symptoms after hormonal disorder treatment, an appropriate combination of counseling and medical management (drugs/pharmaceuticals) is required for the remission of mental symptoms.

 About FREE Online Psychologist Session: